Florent-Hervers/master-thesis-code/README.md

 - **utils.py**: contains all functions that may be used by several scripts.
 - Notebooks ending by `_local.ipynb` are designed to be used to test and debug models locally (without any GPU available).
 - `random_forest.py`, `random_forest_all.py`, `Ridge.py`, `SVM.py`, `XGBoost.py`, and `XGBoost_all.py` implements the data processing, the training, and the saving of the results of their respective models.
-- `_all.py` implements the same models but instead of having one model per phenotype, we use one model to predict four phenotypes directly
 - Pythons files are implementing the model that runs on the cluster.
 All results are generated from the models described in those files.

 ### Citation/acknowledgments